testing-library/react-hooks-testing-library/docs/api-reference.md

 ```

 A function to rerender the test component, causing any hooks to be recalculated.
 If `newProps` are
-passed, the will replace the `initialProps` passed to the `callback` function for the rerender any
+passed, they will replace the `callback` function's `initialProps` for subsequent rerenders.
-subsequent renders.

 ### `unmount`